-To cope with permanent overloads caused by a speed reduction, the elastic scheduling approach provides an efficient method for automatically adjusting the task rates based on a set of coefficients, that can be assigned during the design phase based on task importance.
-Both methods have been implemented on top of the HARTIK kernel [7] and have been experimented in a number of control applications.
+To cope with permanent overloads caused by a speed reduction, the elastic scheduling approach provides an efficient method for automatically adjusting the task rates based on a set of coefficients, which can be assigned during the design phase based on task importance.
+Both methods have been implemented on top of the SHARK kernel [16] and have been experimented in a number of control applications.